What is the New Testament?

 10. What would have happened to believers without the letters and eventually the New Testament?

-Let the word of Christ dwell in you richly as you teach and admonish one another with all wisdom, and as you sing psalms, hymns and spiritual songs with gratitude in your hearts to God.
+Let the message of Christ dwell among you richly as you teach and admonish one another with all wisdom through psalms, hymns, and songs from the Spirit, singing to God with gratitudes in your hearts.
 (Colossians 3:16)

 1. Why was the New Testament written?